AngeloGalav/MachineLearningNotes/2022-11-02 - Lift chart, Naive Bayes, Laplace smoothing.md

 What we could do is imposing multiple thresholds, using __threshold steps__.
 Varying the threshold the behavior of the classifier changes, by changing the ratio of TP and FP.

-So, the soft classifier (= probabilistic classifier) can be converted into a crisp one by choosing thresholds, in a ROC curve _the quality of the classifier_ is summarized by the __Area Under Curve__ (AUC) (the bigger the better).
+So, the soft classifier (= probabilistic classifier) can be converted into a crisp one by choosing thresholds, in a ROC curve _the quality of the classifier_ is summarized by the __Area Under Curve__ (AUC) (the bigger, the better).
 Here's how to choose the thresholds:
 ```
 sort the test elements by decreasing positive probability